-Based on management's knowledge and experience in the financial markets, the Company believes the following movements are "reasonably possible" over a twelve-month period:
+Based on management's knowledge and experience in the financial markets, the Company believes the following movements are "reasonably possible" over the next twelve-month period:

 Cash, cash equivalents and short-term investments are invested with a Canadian chartered bank or a financial institution controlled by a Canadian chartered bank.
-Sensitivity to a plus or minus 1% change in rates, based on the balance of cash, cash equivalents and short-term investments at December 31, 2017, would affect the net loss by plus or minus \$1,800 during a twelve-month period.
+Sensitivity to a plus or minus 1% change in rates, based on the balance of cash and cash equivalents at March 31, 2018, would affect the net loss by plus or minus \$1,020 during a twelve-month period.

 The Company does not hold significant balances in foreign currencies to give rise to exposure to foreign exchange risk.
+14